 This is how the company, by then with experience of re-ordering the seating of 80 parish churches, came to Sheffield Cathedral.

 The urban Cathedral

 There was no flexibility with the pew seating in the nave.
 The client said: ‘Look, this is an urban cathedral.
 Tramps and homeless people come in and sleep here.
 We want them to be able to do that, and they can’t do it on chairs.’

 It is also true to say that of all the churches and cathedrals in which Luke Hughes furniture is installed, Sheffield is probably the busiest in terms of reconfiguration.
 Only some of our synagogue clients re-purpose their space as often in a single day.

 The vergers re-organise and re-orient the seating as often as three times a day, every day.
-The critical requirement for the benches, therefore, was that they should be light and strong, both because of the actual amount of moving, and also because we had to allow for vergers of different ages and levels of physical strength to be moving the cathedral furniture.
+The critical requirement for the cathedral benches, therefore, was that they should be light and strong, both because of the actual amount of moving, and also because we had to allow for vergers of different ages and levels of physical strength to be moving the cathedral furniture.

 The Luke Hughes design team developed a series of refinements to previous designs, saving a significant 6kg (13lbs 4oz) per 4-seat bench with no loss in durability.

 There was much discussion about how to handle and store the cathedral benches.
 The Luke Hughes team took the client team to St Mary’s Ealing and showed them the specialised dolly system we had developed, which allows benches to be stacked five at a time and then rolled around easily and safely.
 It was the way the dollies worked that completely transformed the space.

 To prove just how quick and efficient the Luke Hughes stacking bench and dolly design was, a 2-person team cleared stacking pews seating 600 people in under 17 minutes.